 Horse riders are subject to, and protected by, the rules of the road.
 They also must ride single file near the right curb or road edge, or on a right shoulder, lane or path that can be used.

 The law requires you to be careful when you approach a horse being ridden or walked along a road.
 You must drive at an acceptable speed and at an acceptable distance away from the horse.
 It is illegal to sound your horn when you approach or pass a horse.

 Before you go on to Chapter 12, make sure you can answer these questions:

 - How do the blind spots around a large commercial vehicle differ from the blind spots around a car?

 - How does the stopping distance of a large vehicle with air brakes compare with the stopping distance of a car?

-- After passing a large vehicle, what should you be sure of before returning to the lane in which the large vehicle is traveling?
+- After you pass a large vehicle, what should you make sure of before you return to the lane of the large vehicle?

-- What is the best strategy to follow when approaching a large vehicle that is backing up into a loading area?
+- What is the best method to follow when you approach a large vehicle that is in reverse as it moves toward a loading area?

-- When children are nearby, what should you do before backing out of a driveway?
+- When children are close, what should you do before you back out of a driveway?

 - Where must a pedestrian walk when there are no sidewalks?